John Antwi: Ismaily SC

 Antwi joined Egyptian Premier League side Ismaily in December 2012 on a five-year deal.
 He was purchased for two hundred and fifty thousand US$.
 Antwi settled quickly to life in the Egyptian league.
 In his first season with Ismaily SC he scored a total of nine goals in as many official games he played with them.

 Prior to the cancellation of the Egyptian Premier League due to the June 2013 political crisis, John scored two goals in CAF Confederation Cup matches, two goals in the Egypt Cup and five goals in the Egyptian Premier League.
 As at the end of the day two of the 2013–2014 Egyptian Premier League, Antwi was the leading top scorer with four goals.
 By the time his second season with Egyptian league side Ismaily ended, he had scored 11 goals in 16 matches to win the top scorer of the league.

 Al Shabab FC

-On 26 January 2015, Antwi joined the Saudi Arabian side Al Shabab after Ismaily agreed to a deal for $2,200,000 in a two-and-half-year contract.
-On 6 February, Antwi made his club debut as a replacement for Abdulmajeed Al Sulaiheem in the 52nd minute against Al Khaleej, but he failed to score as the match ended in 1–0 away defeat.
+On 26 January 2015, Antwi joined the Saudi Arabian side Al Shabab after Ismaily agreed to a deal for $2,200,000 in a two-and-a-half-year contract.
+On 6 February, Antwi made his club debut as a replacement for Abdulmajeed Al Sulaiheem in the 52nd minute against Al-Khaleej FC, but he failed to score as the match ended in 1–0 away defeat.
 On 12 February, Antwi was chosen for the starting XI for the match against Al Fateh, he scored his first goal for the club in the 61st minute as the match ended 2–2.